Kuching Urban Transportation System: Red Line alignment

 The Red Line is expected to begin revenue service on an unspecified date sometime in 2027.
 It is currently unknown whether this line will open simultaneously with Phase 2 of the Blue Line.
-This line will only have 8 stations at first but is expected to expand in the near future, with potential expansions to Serian and the Kuching Deep Sea Port.
-It is also expected to be connected with the bus terminal as well as the Kuching International Airport, which will play an important role in providing easy transportation for those leaving or coming from either one of these terminals.
+At the moment, this line will have 8 stations but is expected to expand in the near future, with expansions to 12th Mile (Batu 12), Serian, Kuching Deep Sea Port and possibly the brand new Kuching International Airport located at Tanjung Embang.
+It will also be connected with the bus terminal as well as the current Kuching International Airport, which will play an important role in providing easy transportation for those leaving or coming from either one of those terminals.
+All stations on this initial line are expected to be elevated stations.